 As a potential consumer of CBD, you've likely got some questions—what are the different types of CBD?
 What's the difference between whole plant CBD and broad spectrum CBD?
 Why should I consider taking CBD?

 Well, if you've got questions, we've got answers.
 In this guide, we’re going to explain some common phrases you'll see when gathering CBD information.
 We'll disclose what we mean by whole plant, isolate, full spectrum, and much, much more to do with cannabidiol.
 Keep reading if you want to be a CBD expert!

 What is whole plant CBD?

 If you want to understand the difference between whole plant CBD and broad spectrum CBD, we better start with whole plant!
-Whole plant CBD gets derived from the entire hemp plant, as the term suggests.
-To compare, for products referred to as CBD isolates, it's standard to use single-molecule, purified CBD.
+Whole plant CBD retains the compounds from the hemp plant within the extract, rather than filtering them.
+To compare, for products referred to as CBD isolates, it's standard to use pure CBD.